 Range Rover PHEV running costs

 The Range Rover isn’t a cheap car, and the hybrid isn’t the cheapest version, either.
 However, although prices for the PHEV start at the best part of £90,000 and top out at almost double that, this plug-in hybrid isn’t outrageously expensive by Range Rover standards.
 In fact, it’s only about £6,000 dearer than the diesel-engined TDV6 model.

 Ultimately, there are two ways to look at the PHEV.
 It’s very luxurious when you compare it to the likes of the Volvo XC90, so you may think that justifies the extra outlay.
 But, on the other hand, if you just want a low-emissions prestige SUV, the Volvo is around £30,000 cheaper.

-In the Range Rover PHEV's favour, it has CO2 emissions as low as 72g/km and combined fuel economy of up to 85mpg, which translate into lower running costs than on any other Range Rover.
-However, when you compare them to the Volvo’s, they look higher, especially if you’re looking at the long-wheelbase model.
+In the Range Rover PHEV's favour, it has CO2 emissions as low as 78g/km and combined fuel economy of up to 85mpg, which translate into lower running costs than on any other Range Rover.
+However, when you compare them to those of the BMW X5 or Volvo XC90, they look much higher.

 Range Rover PHEV insurance group